TJAdryan/astro_blog/src/content/blog/2025-09-14-2025-An-Imprefect-Model-for-an-Imperfect-Market.md

+---
-An Imperfect Model for an Imperfect Market
+title: "An Imperfect Model for an Imperfect Market"
+description: "A simulation-based exploration of how market forces affect housing utility and affordability."
+pubDate: 2025-09-14
+---

 We all want the best lives we can have.
 That’s a fundamental human drive.
 We work hard, we save, and we try to make decisions that will give us and our families stability and security.
 For generations, owning a home was the cornerstone of that dream.

 But what happens when the very market forces that seem to reward our efforts start to work against the community as a whole?
 A rising home value feels like a personal win.
 The ability to sell your property quickly to the highest bidder feels like an efficient market.
 None of these actions are malicious.
 They are rational, individual choices.